-Kirk T. Steudle, P.E.
+Kirk T. Steudle, P.E., Director

-(SHRP 2) Oversight Committee for TRB and has served on the Executive Committee since 2004.
-He served as president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and continues to serve on the AASHTO Executive Committee.
-He has member of the AASHTO Board of Directors since 2006.
+Steudle was the 2014 chair of the Transportation Research Board (TRB) Executive Committee and has served on the TRB Executive Committee since 2004.
+He also chaired the Strategic Highway Research Program (SHRP 2) Oversight Committee for TRB.
+He was president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and he has been a member of the AASHTO Board of Directors since 2006.

 Steudle and his wife, Marilyn, have two children and live in South Lyon, Michigan.